playfulprogramming/playfulprogramming/content/blog/chess-knight-problem/index.md

       return board[endX][endY];
     }

 Finally: I'll test this function with some of the spots we have labelled in the diagram above.
-Labelling the columns left to right and the rows start to finish, we start from [3,3].
-One of the spots we can get in one move is [2,1].
+Labelling the columns left to right and the rows start to finish, we start from \[3,3\].
+One of the spots we can get in one move is \[2,1\].

     console.log(findPath(3,3,2,1));

 I correctly got 1.

-One of the spots that we can reach in 2 moves is [4,6].
+One of the spots that we can reach in 2 moves is \[4,6\].

     console.log(findPath(3,3,4,6));

 I correctly got 2.

 If you want to try this yourself, [here is my codepen project](https://codepen.io/thodges314/pen/ZEbJzPX).
-Enlarge the javascript panel and open the console along the bottom of the page to try this out.
+Enlarge the JavaScript panel and open the console along the bottom of the page to try this out.
 ![panel view](./display-knight.png)